argoproj/argo-cd/docs/proposals/rebalancing-clusters-across-shards-dynamically.md

 * If the status for an application controller was already flagged as Unhealthy, we will not re-trigger the redistribution of clusters across healthy shards.
 The new application controller will come online and try to claim this unassigned shard.
 * If the status is not flagged and an application controller has not updated the last active timestamp in a long time, then we mark the Application Controller as Unhealthy and unassign the shard in the ConfigMap.

-This will continue to happen till the time the list of clusters is marked as empty.
-As soon as the list is marked as empty, the entry of the shard/application-controller is removed from ConfigMap.

 *Note:* We will continue to use the cluster to shard assignment approach being used today.

 ### Pros